 To ensure that users' calculations do not interfere with each other and that computational resources are allocated fairly and efficiently, W&M HPC systems employ the TORQUE resource manager in conjunction with the Maui cluster scheduler.
-With few exceptions, any computation on W&M HPC systems must be submitted and run via TORQUE/Maui -- collectively the "job scheduler" or "batch system" -- as a job.
+With few exceptions, any computation on W&M HPC systems must be submitted and run via TORQUE/Maui -- collectively and more generically the "job scheduler" or "batch system" -- as a job.
 To schedule and assign resources to your job, the system needs to know what resources your job requires, so you must answer the following questions and provide those answers to TORQUE's

 What type of computer?